xinux-org/nix-darwin-website/readme.md

 ## About

-As the github organization itself, this is an unofficial website for `LnL7` and nix-darwin maintainer's effort, the nix-darwin project.
+As the github organization indicates clearly, this is an unofficial website for the fork of nix-darwin maintainer's effort, the nix-darwin project.

 ## Building & Development